nikospara/nanithing-back/README.md

 ```

 Afterwards, import the realm-export.json under nanithing-web package to your keycloak server.
+Initially to receive an authentication token, perform a GET request to http://localhost:8080/api/v0/users/user URL.
-Whenever you make a REST request, you will be redirected to a login page and asked for a username/password.
+ Afterwards, you will be redirected to a login page and asked for a username/password.